nextmv-io/tour/working-with-stores/storing-custom-data.md

 fmt.Println(peter.Get(s))
 ```

-Run the [source][source] above with `-trimpath` and you should see an
+Run the [source][source] above and you should see an educational message about
-educational message about this Peter Rabbit fellow.
+this Peter Rabbit fellow.

 ## Exercises